What does swatted mean? The dangerous crime targeting Twitch streamers

 Countless streamers have been victims of swatting, most notably xQc, Amouranth, Summit1g, Pokimane, and Ice Poseidon.

-While some label swatting as prank, it is a dangerous crime that puts a streamer’s life and their loved ones at serious risk.
-Not to mention being a complete waste of the emergency services’ time, that could otherwise be used to deal with real life-threatening situations.
+While some label swatting as a prank, it is a dangerous crime that puts a streamer’s life and their loved ones at serious risk.
+Not to mention being a complete waste of the emergency services’ time, which could otherwise be used to deal with real life-threatening situations.

 In one high-profile instance, a Call of Duty player swatted an opponent after losing a match.
 Police showed up to a different address, and shot and killed a man totally uninvolved in the situation.